 The Lonka Project is a photographic tribute to the last Holocaust survivors with us today.
-Throughout 2019 some 250 of the world's leading professional photographers, in some 26 countries, generously contributed their time and talent, each capturing a Holocaust survivor in the context that makes a unique and memorable statement about their lives.
-The result will be an artistic exhibition and a book.
-It will be launched in January 2020 marking the 75th anniversary of the liberation of Auschwitz.
+Beginning in early 2019 and now into 2022, some 300 of the world's leading professional photographers, in some 35 countries, have generously contributed their time and talent, each capturing a Holocaust survivor in the context that makes a unique and memorable statement about their lives.

 The last survivors of the Holocaust still live among us.

 We photographers - art, portrait and documentary - can do one last thing for them and for us.

 We live in a time when the challenge of Holocaust remembrance grows in difficulty.

 The new waves of anti-Semitism coupled with studies pointing to a lack of basic knowledge about the Holocaust across an entirely new generation attest to the urgent need for material to illustrate and to educate that darkest period of modern history.

 The Lonka Project is an educational and artistic photographic collection created during 2019 that celebrates the resilience of Holocaust survivors and their power to live.